JorelAli/CommandAPI/docssrc/src/mathoperationarguments.md

 /xp add <player> <levels>
 ```

 Using the `MathOperationArgument`, we can extend the functionality of adding and setting a player's level by allowing the user to choose what operation they desire.
-To do this, we'll use the following structure:
+To do this, we'll use the following syntax:

 ```
 /changelevel <player> <operation> <value>